stader-labs/nearx/README.md

 `make all
 `

 it moves all wasm files to res/ directory

 Running unit and integration tests

 `make run-all-tests
 `

-Miro Board with documentation: https://miro.com/app/board/uXjVOzCp74g=/
+Miro Board with product documentation: https://miro.com/app/board/uXjVOzCp74g=/